sureshkrishna-m/ai-chatbot-e2e-automation/README.md

 1.  **Gemini API Key:**

     *   Generate an API key from the Google AI Studio ([https://makersuite.google.com/app/apikey](https://makersuite.google.com/app/apikey)).
-    *   Create a `.env` file in the project root directory.
+    *   Update the `.env` file in the project root directory.
     *   Add your Gemini API key to the `.env` file:

         ```